-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES provision that would add one day to the review period whenever a specific judicial review statute uses one of the unusual forms, thus saving certain cases from dismissal.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES should use one of the usual forms of words and avoid the unusual forms.
+Recommendation 4(a) provides that Congress should include in the recommended general judicial review statute a provision that would add one day to the review period whenever a specific judicial review statute uses one of the unusual forms, thus saving certain cases from dismissal.
 The other problem relating to time limits is that some specific judicial review statutes do not clearly specify the event that starts the time within which to seek review.
 In particular, some specific judicial review statutes provide that the time for seeking review of an agency rule begins when the rule is "issued" or "prescribed," which has led to litigation about exactly what event constitutes the "issu[ance]" of a rule.
 Recommendation 2 provides as a general matter that Congress should clearly specify what event starts the time for seeking review of agency action.
 Recommendation 2 also provides that in drafting specific judicial review statutes providing for review of an agency rule, Congress should provide that the time for review runs from the rule's publication in the Federal Register.
-Recommendation 4(b) provides that Congress should include in the general statute a provision that whenever a time period for seeking judicial review begins with the issuance of a rule, the time starts when the rule is published in the Federal Register.
-Specifying the Name and Content of the Document by which Review is Sought When review is to be sought in a court of appeals, most specific judicial review statutes provide that review should be sought by filing either a "petition for review" or a "notice of appeal."
+Recommendation 4(b) provides that Congress should include in the general statute a provision that whenever a time period for seeking judicial review begins upon the issuance of a rule, the time starts when the rule is published in the Federal Register.
+In Specifying the Name and Content of the Document by Which Review is Sought When review is to be sought in a court of appeals, most specific judicial review statutes provide that review should be sought by filing either a "petition for review" or a "notice of appeal."
 The term "petition for review" is more appropriate, as the term "appeal" suggests an appellate court's review of a decision by a lower court.
-Recommendation 3 therefore provides that specific judicial review statutes should direct parties to seek review in a court of appeals by filing a petition for review.
-Problems sometimes arise when a party incorrectly titles the document.
-In most such cases, the reviewing court treats the incorrect form as the correct one, but occasional decisions refuse to save a party who has given the document the wrong name. &lt;sup>8 The Federal Rules of Civil Procedure and the Federal Rules of Appellate Procedure apply in computing and extending time periods if any judicial review statute does not specify a method of computing time.
+Recommendation 3 therefore provides &lt;sup>9 The recommended forms conform to those recommended by the drafting manuals of each house of Congress.
+See U.S. House of Representatives, House Legislative Counsel's Manual on Drafting Style 57 (1995); U.S. Senate, Office of the Legislative Counsel, Legislative Drafting Manual 81-82 (1997).
+Id. at 28-29.

+&lt;sup>11 If the relevant judicial review statute is silent with regard to computing or extending the time within which to seek review, the Federal Rules of Civil Procedure and the Federal Rules of Appellate Procedure apply.
 See Fed.
 R. Civ.
 P. 6; Fed.
 R. App.
-P. 26. &lt;sup>9 SIEGEL, supra note 5, at 28-29.
-Id. at 34-36.
+P. 26. &lt;sup>12 SIEGEL, supra note 6, at 34-36.